 Detailed worker protection protocols are outlined in the OMOL Guideline "Lead on Construction Projects" dated April 2011.
-Generally, the removal of the lead-based paint with the use of a chemical gel or paste, or a power tool equipped with a HEPA filter is considered a Type 1 operation.
-The removal of lead-based paint by scraping or sanding using non-powered hand tools is considered a Type 2 operation.
-The removal of lead-based paint using abrasive blasting, or power tools without a HEPA filter, is considered a Type 3 operation, and requires the most stringent worker protection protocols (similar to asbestos); Furthermore, high temperature cutting or welding would also require Type 3 Operations under the Guideline for Lead on Construction Projects.
-If this type of work is required, it may be prudent to chemically remove the lead paint in selected locations prior to performing any high temperature cutting or welding.
+Generally, removing the lead-based paint using a chemical gel or paste or a power tool equipped with a HEPA filter is considered a Type 1 operation.
+Removing lead-based paint by scraping or sanding using non-powered hand tools is considered a Type 2 operation.
+Removing lead-based paint using abrasive blasting or power tools without a HEPA filter is considered a Type 3 operation and requires the most stringent worker protection protocols (similar to asbestos).
+Furthermore, high-temperature cutting or welding would also require Type 3 Operations under the Guideline for Lead on Construction Projects.
+If this type of work is required, it may be prudent to chemically remove the lead paint in selected locations prior to performing any high-temperature cutting or welding.

-All lead materials that are removed must follow the Ministry of Labour and Environmental Abatement Council of Ontario Lead Guidelines.
+All removed lead materials must follow the Ministry of Labour and Environmental Abatement Council of Canada (EACC) Lead Guidelines.